Amos Gitai: Exhibitions and publications

-He also presents the exhibition Before and After, featuring two experimental films he filmed on his Super 8 camera during the 1973 Yom Kippur War.
-The film Before and After and Black and White are exhibited along with still photographs.
-In Before and after, Gitai returns to his traumatic injury during a helicopter crash from which he managed to escape.
+He also presented the exhibition Before and After, featuring two experimental films he filmed on his Super 8 camera during the 1973 Yom Kippur War.
+The film Before and After and Black and White were exhibited along with still photographs.
+In Before and after, Gitai returned to his traumatic injury during a helicopter crash from which he managed to escape.
 The Super 8 camera shows the military jacket he wore at the time of the accident.
 It becomes the film's central figure.
-Along with the series of photographs presented, Gitai continues his post-mortem decoding work of the moment the experience becomes a personal memory.
-It is a process in which the subject disappears; What appears in its place is extreme compression of thick, grainy material, which translates to the stigma of the time and makes a picturesque feeling appear.
+Along with the series of photographs presented, Gitai continued his post-mortem decoding work of the moment the experience became a personal memory. this is a process in which the subject disappears; What appears in its place is extreme compression of thick, grainy material, which translates to the stigma of the time and makes a picturesque feeling appear.
 What artistic situations can give a proper description of that event, to that trauma?
 What traces remain in memory – a few weeks after, or forty years after?
 The artist's journey is mutually and simultaneously fed by both film and still photography.

 In July 2016, a 540-page book on Amos Gitai was published by Galerie Enrico Navarra and Sébastien Moreu.
 The book includes more than 250 reproductions from movies and research, but also family archives and creations by Amos Gitai and 7 conversations between Gitai and : Hans-Ulrich Obrist, Guy Amsellem, Arthur Miller, Hou Hanru, Annette Michelson, Richard Ingersoll, Elisabeth Lebovici & Stephan Levine), two poems (Mount Carmel and Lullaby to My Father) and a poetic essay on the Golem.

 In 2008–2009, the Pinakothek der Moderne in Munich dedicated a major exhibition to Amos Gitai and his father Munio Weinraub Gitai entitled Architektur und Cinema in Israel, which was presented the following year at the Tel Aviv Museum of Modern Art.

 In 2014, the Reina Sofia Museum (Madrid) dedicated a major exhibition to him, Amos Gitai biografías.
 In the same year, the Cinémathèque française presented his film archives in an exhibition entitled Amos Gitai, architecte de la mémoire.

 In 2022 (February–April), at the invitation of the City of Florence, Amos Gitai will take over the Sala d'Arme of the Palazzo Vecchio with an installation entitled Promised Lands.
 Using fragments from his theatrical and cinematographic work, he will evoke migrants and their destinies, history and the present, in various languages spoken around the Mediterranean.